ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ~~~

 If the Virtual Target Connection ID is larger than the Target Connection ID,
+the client MUST extend the length of the packet by the difference between the two lengths,
-the client must "grow" the packet to include the entire Virtual Target
+to include the entire Virtual Target
 Connection ID.

 ## Receiving With Forwarded Mode